 5 MIN READ

-Though genetic yield potential is not affected by seed size, there can be differences in germination related to seed size under adverse planting conditions.
-Large seed can have slightly decreased emergence rates in dry soil conditions because large seed requires more moisture to germinate, compared to small seed.
-Small seed can have slightly decreased emergence in cool or crusted soils because the energy needed for emergence in these environments may be greater than the amount stored in the endosperm.
-The differences noted in early growth related to seed size are usually not apparent after tasseling.
-Similar silking dates and grain yield are expected when emerged plant populations are the same regardless of seed size and shape.
+Though genetic yield potential is not affected by seed size, there may be differences in germination related to seed size when soil conditions become adverse after planting.
+Because large seeds require more moisture to germinate compared to smaller seeds, they may have slightly decreased emergence rates in dry soil.
+Small seeds may have slightly decreased emergence in cool or crusted soil because the energy needed for emergence in these environments may be greater than the amount stored in the smaller seed’s endosperm.3, 4 The differences noted in early growth related to seed size are usually not apparent after tasseling.
+Similar silking dates and grain yield potential are expected when emerged plant populations are the same regardless of seed size and shape.3

 • AF – Medium Flat corn seed